F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ![partition config](bigip-config.png?raw=true "BIGIP config")

-You can observe tenant1 vserverName and vserverAddr are overrided by config provided in local configmap.
+You can observe tenant1 vserverName and vserverAddr are overrided by config provided in local ConfigMap.

 **Usecase2: Routes in same namespace**

-Routes in same namepsace are grouped under single virtualserver on BIGIP
+Routes in same namepsace are grouped under single virtualserver on BIG-IP.

-1) Create routes in tenant1 namespace
+1) Create routes in tenant1 namespace:
 ```
 apiVersion: route.openshift.io/v1
 kind: Route